Was That Behavior Intentional or Can My Child Not Help It?

 2) Is my child open and ready for me to teach them a better way?

-3) Or, is my child in a state of stress and need my comfort and understanding right now?
+3) Or, is my child in a state of stress and needs my co-regulation right now?

 Lagging Skills, Learning Skills, and Skill Independence

 I’ve previously written about how to figure out whether your child has a lagging skill or is demonstrating learned helplessness.
-In that blog post, I explain that the best way I’ve found to categorize the moving target of neurodivergent skills for parents is to divide children’s skills into three phases: Lagging Skills, Learning Skills, and Skill Independence.
+In that blog post, I explain that the best way I’ve found to categorize the moving target of neurodivergent skills is to divide your child’s skills into three phases: Lagging Skills, Learning Skills, and Skill Independence.

 Once a child reaches the skill independence phase, they can do that skill without adult support.
-These tasks can then become daily expectations within the family and the classroom because they are mastered skills and children feel satisfied when they complete them and contribute to the family or classroom community.
+These tasks can then become daily expectations because they are mastered skills and children feel satisfied when they contribute to the family or classroom community.
 This could be a motor skill, like tying shoes without help, or this could be an emotional regulation skill, like calming down without throwing something.
-If we ask our children to do things that tap into a lagging skill or are too fast or too independent while they are still learning, they usually end up having a stress response.
+If we ask children to do things that tap into a lagging skill while they are still learning, they usually end up having a stress response.

 “Intentional Behavior” is Actually a Maladaptive Coping Strategy

 All children experience upset.
-Some children learn to cope with upset by watching others solve problems while others learn from natural consequence of being left out or receiving a low grade.
+Some children learn to cope with upset by watching others solve problems while others learn from the natural consequence like being left out or receiving a low grade.

-Many neurodivergent kids with skill weaknesses in executive functioning and emotional regulation can’t just “step it up” based on natural consequences and they may not notice how their peers are solving problems around them.
-So, we must explicitly teach them more adaptive ways to respond.
-Sure, a consequence will let them know that what they have done was not expected by the adult, but without teaching them a better way, they will likely remain stuck in a feedback loop of negative behavior, which will lead to them feeling defeated.
+Many neurodivergent kids with skill weaknesses in executive functioning and emotional regulation can’t just “step it up” based on natural consequences.
+So, we have to explicitly teach them more adaptive ways to respond.
+Sure, a consequence will let them know that what they have done was not expected, but without teaching them a better way, they will likely remain stuck in a feedback loop of negative behavior, which will lead to them feeling defeated.

 Instead, validate the feeling you see in your child and show them a better way.
-For instance, once a child is calm you can say, “I know you are mad at your sister, but if you knock down her tower she will also be mad and continue to annoy you.
-Next time, come get me when you are upset and we will figure out how to talk to her together about what she’s doing to annoy you.”
-In this moment, you are teaching an adaptive coping strategy of problem solving that will hopefully lead to better results for all involved.
+For instance, once a child is emotionally regulated you can say, “I know you are annoyed at your brother, but if you knock down his tower he will be mad and continue to annoy you.
+Next time, come get me when you are upset and we will figure out how to talk about it together.”
+In this moment, you are teaching the adaptive coping strategy of problem solving that will hopefully lead to better results over time.

-When you have identified that your child is having a stress response to either the demands or an environment, your role is to keep everyone safe and nurture them through the stress rather than trying to set a limit when their nervous system cannot handle it.
-Many times, we can get ahead of stress responses with a few prevention strategies to support your child if their daily life is full of stress responses like meltdowns, refusals at transition, and separation anxiety.
+When you have identified that your child is having a stress response to either the demands or an environment, your role is to keep everyone safe and co-regulate rather than try to set a limit their nervous system can’t handle.
+Many times, we can get ahead of stress responses with a prevention strategies to support your child if their daily life is full of stress responses like meltdowns, refusals at transition, and separation anxiety.

 Prioritize Sleep.
 Sleep is the foundation of emotional regulation and without it, you and your child will remain in a stress cycle.
 Sleep first.